 Denise Pyles

-Denise Pyles (she/her) is a seasoned ghostwriter and mindfulness coach specializing in crafting educational email courses for mindfulness professionals who serve mid-career tech workers.
-With over 35,000 hours of contemplative mindfulness practice, Denise brings a unique depth of insight to her writing, helping overwhelmed and burned-out professionals reconnect with clarity, calm, and presence—all without having to quit their careers or retreat from modern life.
-Her approach is deeply informed by her own transformative journey “From Convent to Corporate to Calm,” blending spiritual wisdom with practical experience.
+With over 35,000 hours of contemplative mindfulness practice, Denise brings a unique depth of insight to her writing, helping overwhelmed and burned-out professionals reconnect with clarity, calm, and presence—all without quitting their careers or retreating from modern life.
+Her approach is deeply informed by her own transformative journey, “From Convent to Corporate to Calm,” blending spiritual wisdom with practical experience.

-Before becoming a full-time writer and coach, Denise enjoyed a successful 15-year career at Microsoft in program and risk management roles, honing her strategic planning and leadership skills.
+Before becoming a full-time writer and coach, Denise enjoyed a successful 15-year career at Microsoft in program and risk management roles, where she honed her strategic planning and leadership skills.
 She is also a former nun with a Master of Divinity from the Catholic Theological Union, which laid the foundation for her profound understanding of mindfulness and compassion.
 Denise’s unique background allows her to translate complex spiritual and psychological concepts into accessible, actionable content that resonates with her audience’s real-world challenges.

-Denise is the author of Burn Without Burning Out: 7 Micro-Mindfulness Habits for Clear Thinking, Decisive Action, and Recovery from Burnout, a practical guide designed for high-achieving women and allies seeking sustainable well-being.
 Through her signature Micro-Mindfulness GPS method, she empowers clients to integrate mindfulness into their busy lives through simple, five-minute habits.
-Denise invites those ready to transform their insights into authentic, soulful messaging to connect and create email courses that truly engage and inspire.
+Denise invites those ready to transform their insights into authentic, soulful messaging to connect and create intentional manuscripts that truly engage and inspire.

 • Catholic Theological Union